Women's and Children's Hospital (Adelaide)

-The Women's and Children's Hospital (WCH) is a hospital dedicated to the care of women and children in Adelaide, South Australia.
+The Women's and Children's Hospital (WCH) is a hospital for women and children in Adelaide, South Australia, Australia.
 It was established in March 1989, when the Queen Victoria Hospital and Adelaide Children's Hospital were amalgamated, initially named Adelaide Medical Centre for Women and Children, being renamed to its present name in 1995.

 In September 2022 plans were announced by the Government of South Australia to build a new facility in Park 27, on the site of the Thebarton Police Barracks.

 The hospital is part of the Women's and Children's Health Network.

 History

 Adelaide Children's Hospital (1876–1989)

 The Adelaide Children's Hospital (ACH) was founded in 1876 and officially opened in 1879.
 Initially funded by a number of wealthy patrons, subscriptions, fund-raising, and government grants, it was first intended only for poor and destitute children.

 Architect Alfred Wells designed the Angas Building, the hospital's oldest major building still standing, which opened in 1894.
 He later designed Allen Campbell Building (opened 1897).
 Both are now heritage-listed.

 The hospital became an incorporated institution in 1880.

 ACH ran the Queen Victoria Convalescent Home for Children at Mount Lofty from 1898 until the 1940s, Mareeba Babies' Hospital in Woodville between 1951 and 1960, and it purchased Estcourt House at Tennyson, relinquishing it in 1978.
 Occasionally children were sent from the hospital to Seaforth Convalescent Home.